codemonauts/craft-instagram-feed/README.md

 ## Settings

 You can make some more configuration settings in a config file placed in your CraftCMS config directory.
 You can find the most recent version in src/config.php.
-You have to name the file ``ìnstagramfeed.php``.
+You have to name the file `instagramfeed.php`.

 ``` php